xXm4ntr4Xx/ConsoleLog--RockPaperScissor/README.md

 # RockPaperScissor
->The game will work o console
+>The game will work on console